webdevelopersdiary/jamp/README.md

 Put your files in the document root located at src/main/webapp and start the webserver:
 	cd jamp
 	mvn jetty:run
+Wait until you see "[INFO] Started Jetty Server" in the console output and point your browser to http://localhost:8080/

 Internal database
 ===================